opatomic/opaspec/serialization.md

     [type len bytes]

 where len is the number of bytes serialized as a varint and bytes is the bigint serialized in big-endian form.
-The first byte following length must not be 0.
-Therefore, 0 cannot be serialized as a bigint.
+If len is greater than 1, then the first byte following len must not be 0. len must be greater than 0.

 Example: